Vitiligo is a long-term condition where pale white patches develop on the skin. It's caused by the lack of melanin, which is the pigment in skin.

 In segmental vitiligo (also known as unilateral or localised vitiligo), the white patches only affect one area of your body.

 Segmental vitiligo is less common than non-segmental vitiligo, although it's more common in children.
-It usually starts earlier and affects 3 in 10 children with vitiligo.
+It usually starts earlier and affects around 3 in 10 children with vitiligo.

 What causes vitiligo?

 Vitiligo is caused by the lack of a pigment called melanin in the skin.
 Melanin is produced by skin cells called melanocytes, and it gives your skin its colour.